dumol/PixelPerfect/README.rst

 Pixel-perfect font rendering under Wayland and X.org.

-Custom Fontconfig rules trying to cover all “web safe fonts” with aliases to high-quality typefaces released under a free-software license.
+Custom Fontconfig rules trying to cover all “web safe fonts” with aliases to similar, ideally metrically-equivalent, high-quality typefaces released under a free-software license.

-Uses exquisitely-hinted fonts to enhance text rendering on low DPI devices at small sizes, similarly to Windows pre-ClearType font rendering.
+Uses exquisitely-hinted fonts to enhance text rendering at small sizes for most used “web safe” typefaces on low DPI devices, similarly to Windows pre-ClearType font rendering.

+Ideally, most web pages should look sane and keep their character even if your browser doesn't load any external fonts at all.

 How to install